DenverDAO/COMStack/README.md

 * Collaborative Documents
 * Project Management

-All tied around an incentivized meritocratic governance: earning reputation (brownie points) as one participates in turn applies to said participant's weight (stake) when it comes to the decision making of the organtization.
+All tied around an incentivized meritocratic governance: earning reputation (brownie points) as one participates in turn applies to said participant's weight (stake) when it comes time to vote on decisions as an organization.

 [See some of the proposed meritocracy apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Meritocracy-Apps)